Davidson Academy’s Unique Teaching Methods

-- We group students by ability, and we build each student’s schedule based on students’ knowledge, skills, and interests according to their personalized learning plans.
+- We group students by demonstrated ability instead of age, and we build each student’s schedule based on students’ knowledge, skills, and interests according to their personalized learning plans.

 This learning environment is particularly suited to the needs of extremely bright students in other respects as well.
 Profoundly gifted students need to interact with like-minded cohorts in order to discuss, experiment, and reach their potential as learners.
 Such students also need instructors who understand how to shape classroom experiences around the uncommon nuances of their thinking.
 The interpersonal and instructional dynamics at the Academy accommodate both of these needs in a school atmosphere that is vibrant with intellectual energy and dialogue.

 Our unique teaching methods are brought to life by the faculty at Davidson Academy.
 Middle and high school courses at the Academy are taught by a variety of licensed secondary instructors, university professors, and qualified community members.
 Instructor selection is based upon a combination of traits which include professional qualifications, sincere warmth, ingenuity, and passion for their subject areas and for teaching.
-Many of our instructors hail from the nearby University of Nevada at Reno, and most of the instructors at Davidson Academy have a master’s degree or higher in the subject they are teaching.
-Additionally, the University professors who teach courses hosted by the Academy receive instruction in working with profoundly gifted students so we can ensure that not only are they qualified in their subject matter but that they also understand the needs of our students.
-The Academy faculty looks to students for inspiration regarding course content, instructional methods, materials, and the overall evolution of the school.
+Several of our instructors hail from the nearby University of Nevada, Reno, and most of the instructors at Davidson Academy have a master’s degree or higher in the subject they are teaching.
+Academy faculty look to students for inspiration regarding course content, instructional methods, materials, and the overall evolution of the school.